-With diversified management experience in the life science industry and over 100 years of collective experience, our team is well equipped to change the shape of medical research.
+With diverse management experience in the life science industry and over 100 years of collective experience, our leadership team is ready to change the shape of medical research and practice.

-Mr. Murphy has more than 20 years of experience in biotechnology, including serving in Product Strategy and Director of Process Development roles at Amgen.
-He is a co-founder of Organovo and has been responsible for all company operations since 2007.
+Mr. Murphy has more than 20 years of experience in biotechnology, including co-founding Organovo in 2007 and serving in Product Strategy and Director of Process Development roles at Amgen.
 His ten years at Amgen included four years as Global Operations Leader for the largest development program in Amgen’s history, Phase 3 osteoporosis/bone cancer drug denosumab.
 At Amgen, he also worked to develop several other novel formulation and device products.
 Prior to Amgen, he played a central role at Alkermes, Inc. on the development team for their first approved product, Nutropin (hGH) Depot.
 He holds a B.S. in chemical engineering from the Massachusetts Institute of Technology and is an alumnus of the UCLA Anderson School of Management.

 Dr. David has more than 15 years of experience in biomedical research and product development.
 He played a critical role in the commercial translation of 3D bioprinting as a founder and early director of Organovo, Inc. Dr. David was most recently associate partner at the consultancy McKinsey & Company, where he served private equity, pharmaceutical, biotech, diagnostic, and medical device clients to support pipeline and R&D strategy, as well as market entry strategy.
 Prior to his time at McKinsey, Dr. David served as a freelance consultant to the Department of Health and Human Services in the use of genomic technologies for early detection of pathogens for public health preparedness.
 He completed his residency in Internal Medicine at New York Presbyterian Hospital, where he served as Assistant Chief Resident and received the Dick Bowman Award for scientific endeavor and dedication to patient care.
 He was also Assistant Professor at The Rogosin Institute, adjunct faculty at The Rockefeller University, and a lecturer in Medicine at Weil Cornell Medical College.
 He received his M.D. from Columbia University College of Physicians and Surgeons, his J.D. from Columbia University School of Law, and a B.A. in Physics and Fine Arts from Amherst College.
 He is board certified in Internal Medicine and admitted to the Bar in New York State.

-Ms. Daugherty was with Onyx Pharmaceuticals, in a Global Human Resources Business Partner role, supporting R&D, Technical and Clinical Operations, Drug Safety, Quality, and Regulatory organizations.
+Ms. Daugherty has more than 30 years of combined human resources and industry experience within various pharmaceutical, medical device, retail, and technology companies.
+Most recently, Ms. Daugherty was with Onyx Pharmaceuticals in a Global Human Resources Business Partner role, supporting R&D, Technical and Clinical Operations, Drug Safety, Quality, and Regulatory organizations.
 From May 2006 through October 2010, Ms. Daugherty was Vice President, Human Resources with Carefusion/Cardinal Health where she supported three global medical device businesses.
-Ms. Daugherty brings more than 30 years of combined industry experience within various pharmaceuticals, medical device, retail, and technology companies.
-Ms. Daugherty holds a Bachelor’s of Science degree in Consumer Economics from the University of Massachusetts.
+Ms. Daugherty holds a B.S. in consumer economics from the University of Massachusetts.

 Mr. Gallant has more than 20 years of management and R&D experience in the drug discovery industry, most recently serving as chief operating officer for DiscoveRx, a global scientific product and services company.
 As Chief Operating Officer at DiscoveRx, Mr. Gallant was responsible for the company’s largest business unit, drug discovery services.
 Mr. Gallant formerly served as senior director at Ambit Pharmaceuticals, acquired by DiscoveRx in 2010, where he led the development and commercialization for the KINOMEscan platform.
 The world’s largest commercial kinase screening panel, KINOMEscan became a key element of DiscoveRx’s offering post-acquisition.
 Mr. Gallant has also led R&D and service teams at Amgen, Millennium Pharmaceuticals, Cubist Pharmaceuticals and Massachusetts General Hospital.
 He earned a B.A. in biology from Colby College.